Inconsistency is the single biggest obstacle you have to overcome when reaching for your goals.

 Big goals are the ones that make you change yourself (you can change more than you think).
-You need to do things that you thought to you could never do.
-You have to stretch yourself exert willpower and endlessly repeat the difficult parts that frustrate and exhaust you.
+You need to do things you thought you could never do.
+You have to stretch yourself, exert willpower and endlessly repeat the difficult parts that frustrate and exhaust you.

 Take every setback and plateau as a sign that you have reached another level.
 Step up your game, motivate yourself with the idea that every step you advance will be a new all-time high for you.

-For example, when I ran my first 100 kilometers then may previous record was 72.3k.
-After that every step was a new record.
+For example, when I ran my first 100 kilometers, my previous record was 72.3k.
+After that, every step was a new record.

 The better you get, the slower the progress.
-It may be hard to motivate yourself with the results.
-Instead concentrate on the process.
+It may be hard to motivate yourself with the results far in the future.
+Instead, concentrate on the process.
 Do what you have to do as well as you can.
-And if nothing else you will train your willpower that you can apply to any other task in your life.
+And if nothing else, you will train your willpower that you can apply to any other task in your life.